NinoDLC/OpenClassrooms_Paging_Example/README.md

 # OpenClassrooms_Paging_Example
 Paging doesn't have to be hard!
-It's quite simple with Flows and a sensible split of responsabilities.
+It's quite simple with Flows and a sensible split of responsibilities.

 # Branches
 `master` is the base, simple branch.
 You should start here for a quick view of a way to do pagination with Flows.